glasgow2024/member-portal/README.md

 Add clyde credentials to the web_secrets.ini file.
 To get these you will need a valid publically accesible URL for the portal.
-You can do this by using a servivce such as loophole and issuing a command like:
+You can do this by using a servivce such as loophole and issuing a command such as the following (where the string MYPORTAL is going to be whatever unique hostname you want for your server):

 ```
 loophole http 8080 --hostname MYPORTAL
 ```

-Replace MYPORTAL with a name representing your instance.
-You will end up with a URL similar to `https://MYPORTAL.loophole.site`.
-Then request credentials to from a clyde admin for staging the staging site providing a callback as `https://MYPORTAL.loophole.site/clyde`.
+Replace MYPORTAL with a name representing your server.
+It should not clash with any name that other developers are using.
+You will then end up with a URL similar to `https://MYPORTAL.loophole.site`.

+Then request OAuth credentials from a clyde admin for the staging server.
+(You will be providing the Clyde server a callback that looks like `https://MYPORTAL.loophole.site/clyde`).